Can apply to: Research datasets and data publications

 Data sources: Dataset citations from Datacite, Google Scholar, and Web of Science; data publication citations from Crossref, Dimensions, Scopus, Google Scholar, and Web of Science

 Appropriate use cases: Demonstrating the scholarly influence of data.
 Specifically, data citations should be used to understand how often research data has been reused in others’ studies, thereby indicating advancement of the field.
 Some fields (e.g.,crystallography and genomics) practice data citation at higher rates than others, and therefore evaluation of research from those fields may be more suitable scenarios for using data citations.

 Inappropriate use cases: Citation counts are a measure of impact and visibility but should not be interpreted as a direct measure of quality.
-Citation counts from datasets in different scientific disciplines should not be used as a measure of positive reputation for individual researchers.
+Citation counts from datasets in different scientific disciplines should not be compared without normalization to account for disciplinary variance.

 Transparency: Datacite offers a clear methodology for how the service tracks data citations, as well as an open Event Data API for finding data citations.
-The Data Citation Index is fully transparent regarding the data repositories it indexes.
-The Data Citation Index white paper, “Recommended practices to promote scholarly data citation and tracking” (n.d.), describes how the Web of Science can find properly formed citations to datasets in order to calculate citations for the DCI.
+The Data Citation Index is fully transparent regarding the data repositories it indexes, and has released guidelines explaining how Web of Science uses properly formed citations to datasets in order to calculate citations for the DCI.
 Google Scholar can index any content that conforms to their formatting guidelines, but is designed to primarily index journal articles, monographs, and other “print” outputs.

-Timeframe: In theory, data sets from any year can be referenced in scholarly literature.
-Google Scholar’s temporal scope is unknown.
+Timeframe: Datasets from any year can be referenced in scholarly literature.
 Data Citation Index includes citations to data from 1800 onwards, with 90% of data indexed since 2007 and 99% of data indexed since 1995.